jake100/interpreter/README.md

 interpreter for a language that I'm making, is a stack based language, uses reverse polish notation mostly.

+hello world written in this language:

+:hello $s :world .. .. echo

 :4 - adds 4 to the stack

 :hello - adds hello to the stack